 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioners, and the larger the number, the better it is.
+SEER is an efficiency guideline for ACs, and the larger the number, the better it is.
 The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the system is at heating.
-Notice from these examples when comparing efficiency ratings, air conditioners are almost equal, if not superior depending on the AC you choose.
-The greatest difference between them is that heat pumps can also heat your home while an AC can't.
+On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the unit is at heating.
+Notice from these examples when comparing efficiency ratings, air conditioners are about equal, if not a little better depending on the AC you choose.
+The greatest difference between them is that heat pumps can also warm up your home while an AC can't.

 Does climate matter for heat pumps?